zebubull/face-blocker/README.md

 ## Deps
 - opencv2
-- numpy (Only required if you want to use the -i flag)
+- numpy (Only required if you want to use the -i and -c flags)
 - pyvirtualcam  (Only required if you want to use the -c flag)